evhub/coconut/CONTRIBUTING.md

 - `HELP.md`
     + Markdown file containing Coconut's tutorial.
 The tutorial should be a streamlined introduction to Coconut and all of its most important features.
 - `Makefile`
-    + Contains targets for installing Coconut, building the documentation, checking for dependency updates, etc. The target `make dev` will automatically install the full Coconut developer environment.
+    + Contains targets for installing Coconut, building the documentation, checking for dependency updates, etc.
 - `setup.py`
     + Using information from `requirements.py` and `constants.py` to install Coconut.
 Also reads `README.rst` to generate the PyPI description.
 - `conf.py`